Blog » Latest Articles

 Want your identity theft protection experience to feel like a seamless part of your core offering?

-At the same time, this could be achieved via an Iris OnWatch portal, especially with Single Sign-On (SSO) enrollment and login.
+At the same time, this could be achieved via an Iris OnWatch Portal, especially with Single Sign-On (SSO) enrollment and login.

 Sample mobile banking app mockup showing standard features such as “Transfer” and “Rewards,” followed by separate tile labeled “Email Health Check: Your email address J****h@g****.com has been found in 4 breaches online” with button “Take Action”